(MBACP) Director of The TLC Counselling Hub

 - Qualified First Aid Trainer/Mindfulness/Stress in the Workplace Provider 2013-current

-I currently Volunteer for two registered counselling agencies, Andover Mind, and the Olive Branch Winchester.
+I currently Volunteer for a registered charitable counselling agency The Olive Branch Winchester.

 - I work within, and uphold to the key ethical principles and values as stipulated by the British Association of Counselling and Psychotherapists (BACP).

-- I have regular Supervision with a qualified Psychotherapist/Counselling Supervisor.
+- I have fortnightly Supervision with a qualified Psychotherapist/Counselling Supervisor who is also Gestalt qualified.

 - I hold a recent Uk Disclosure Certificate